jamesmccann-zz/testpilot/README.md

 > Note: This application requires `apktool` - run `brew install apktool` or `apt-get install apktool` to install.

+#### Running tests

+There are two test suites - one, Rspec, covering unit testing of models and controllers, and another that is test-unit based performing performance tests.

+Testing scenarios:

+1. When hacking on code, `rake spec` is sufficient.
+2. Run `rake test:benchmark` before and after you start coding so you can see the impact of your changes.
+If you add a new resource, add some perf. tests for it.
+3. If you want to run all the tests, run `rake spec test:benchmark`

 #### Uploading builds